Stebalien/gag-rs/README.md

 # Limitations

-* Doesn't work on windows.
-Patches welcome.
 * Won't work if something else has called `std::io::set_print` (currently unstable).
 Unfortunately, this function doesn't actually redirect the stdio file descriptor, it just replaces the `std::io::stdout` writer.
 * Won't work in rust test cases.
 The rust test cases use `std::io::set_print` to redirect stdout.
+You can get around this though by using the `--nocapture` argument when running your tests.

 # TODO: